BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 ## Next Steps

+See also: "Deployment Orchestrator: Discovery and Fresh Create" in `docs/deployment-orchestrator.md` for how to run read-only discovery, plan-only previews, and first-time creation.

 ### 1. Point Your Domain (Immediate)

 Your site is ready!
 Point your domain DNS to the Elastic IP: